Coordinated Entry Policies & Standards

 The community worked together to develop policies and standards for administering and providing homeless services in the region.
 These documents have been approved by the GRCoC Board and serve as the guiding principles for all programs, regardless of funding sources.

-The FY25 designated & approved CES MoU agencies are ACTS, CARITAS, Commonwealth Catholic Charities, Daily Planet Health Services, Hanover Safe Place, HomeAgain, Homeward, Housing Families First, Liberation Veteran Services, Richmond Behavioral Health Authority, The Salvation Army, Senior Connections, St. Joseph’s Villa Flagler, and Virginia Supportive Housing.
+The FY26 designated & approved CES MoU agencies are ACTS, CARITAS, Commonwealth Catholic Charities, Daily Planet Health Services, Hanover Safe Place, HomeAgain, Homeward, Housing Families First, Liberation Veteran Services, Richmond Behavioral Health Authority, The Salvation Army, the SPAN Center, St. Joseph’s Villa Flagler, and SupportWorks Housing.

 Emergency Transfer Plans